*daily rates in El Hierro based on a 1 day rental (24hr period) and for guidance purposes only.

 There’s an airport at the capital Valverde, with flights mainly via Tenerife

-and Gran Canaria.
-There’s also La Estaca port with regular ferries from Tenerife and less frequently to neighbouring La Palma and La Gomera.
+.
+There’s also La Estaca port with regular ferries from Tenerife and less frequently to neighbouring La Palma

 Although it's a small island, getting out and about is more than walking distance.
 There is a public transport service connecting the island villages but for the ultimate experience car hire is highly recommended.
 If you hire a car from Rhino, you can collect this at the car hire desks in airport arrivals.